Reducing customer wait time and employee workload with a digitized onboarding flow.

 the business - branding and stakeholders

-While the employee explained MagiQuest to a fellow intern, I saw that next in line to create a MagiQuest account was a woman bouncing an unhappy baby on her hip.
+While the employee explained MagiQuest to a fellow intern, I saw that next in line to create a MagiQuest account was a parent bouncing an unhappy baby on her hip.

 Prototyping